OXALATE BLADDER STONES IN THE DOG

 - Most cases occur in dogs between ages 5 and 12 years of age.

 Although a urinalysis can provide a clue, the only way to know for sure that a dog’s bladder stone is an oxalate stone is to retrieve a stone and have a laboratory analyze it.
 If the stones are very small, flushing the urinary bladder and forcefully expressing it may produce a stone sample for testing.
-The only other way to obtain a sample is to surgically open the bladder and remove the stones.
-The surgical method is invasive but provides the most rapid resolution of the bladder stone issue.
+The only other ways to obtain a sample is to surgically open the bladder and remove the stones, use a cystoscope to go up the urethra and retrieve a stone, or possibly laproscopically by sending a mechanical arm into the abdomen and into the bladder.
 Calcium oxalate stones cannot be made to dissolve over time by changing to a special diet (as can be done with struvite or uric acid bladder stones).

 It should not be too surprising that there is a strong hereditary component to the formation of oxalate bladder stones.
 This is also true in humans.
 There is a substance (called “nephrocalcin”) in urine which naturally inhibits the formation of calcium oxalate stones.
 This substance is defective in both humans and dogs who form calcium oxalate bladder stones.
 The production of defective nephrocalcin may be a genetic problem.